wayapiya/reddit_api_classification/README.md

 - Gather and prepare your data using the `requests` library.
 - Create and compare models.
 (Naive Bayes, Logistic, KNN)
-- Record the summary of the results you found.
+- Record the summary of the results I've found.

 ### My Analysis